Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

     Line 5
     Line 6
     ```
+- Appending Lines
+  - If you need to append a line to a text stream, there's the append command, `a`.
+  - Example:
+    ```bash
+    # Append A Line
+    $ sed 'a\This is a new line' data1
+    The quick brown fox jumps over the lazy dog
+    This is a new line
+    ```
+  - You can also append a range of lines using two text patterns, but be careful if you do this.
+The first pattern you specify "turns on" the line append, and the second pattern "turns off" the line append.
+The sed editor appends any lines between the two specified lines (including the specified lines):
+    ```bash
+    $ sed '/1/,/3/a\This is a new line' data1
+    The quick brown fox jumps over the lazy dog
+    This is a new line
+    This is a new line
+    This is a new line
+    ```
+- Insert text at specific lines
+  - If you need to insert text at specific lines of a text stream, there's the insert command, `i`.
+  - Example:
+    ```bash
+    # Insert A Line
+    $ sed 'i\This is a new line' data1
+    This is a new line
+    The quick brown fox jumps over the lazy dog
+    ```
+  - You can also insert a range of lines using two text patterns, but be careful if you do this.
+The first pattern you specify "turns on" the line insert, and the second pattern "turns off" the line insert.
+The sed editor inserts any lines between the two specified lines (including the specified lines):
+    ```bash
+    $ sed '/1/,/3/i\This is a new line' data1
+    This is a new line
+    The quick brown fox jumps over the lazy dog
+    This is a new line
+    This is a new line
+    ```

 ### GAWK
 - GAWK is the GNU implementation of AWK.
 The awk program takes stream editing one step further than the sed editor by providing a programming language instead of just editor commands.
 Within the programming language you can: